 Field Description GigabitEthernet Status of the physical link and operational status of the protocol.
 Internet Address Interface IP address, subnet mask, and area address.
 Area OSPF area.
 Process ID OSPF process ID.
 Cost Administrative cost assigned to the interface.
-Topology-MTID MTR topology Multitopology Identifier (Normation that its peers.
+Topology-MTID MTR topology Multitopology Identifier (MTID) is a number assigned so that the protocol can identify the topology associated with information that it sends to its peers.
 Transmit Delay Transmit delay (in seconds), interface state, and router priority.
 State Operational state of the interface.